 FCI is managed by the Executive Committee.
-The Executive Committee consists of a Chairman, two Vice Chairmen, an Immediate Past Chairman and ten, or in the event that (for whatever reason) an Immediate Past Chairman does not form part of the Committee, eleven other members.
+The Executive Committee consists of a Chairman, two Vice Chairmen, an Immediate Past Chairman and seven, or in the event that (for whatever reason) an Immediate Past Chairman does not form part of the Committee, eight other members.
 Unless the number of members of the Executive Committee falls below 6, the Executive Committee remains validly composed.

 Members of the Executive Committee are elected by the Council at its Annual Meeting.
 The Chairman and three other members are elected by both the full members and the associate members.
 The remaining five (or six members if the Immediate Past Chairman does not form part of the Committee) may be elected by the full members only.

 Ms. Daniela BONZANINI, Vice Chairman (Banca IFIS)